Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

  * cymysql 0.8.1
  * flask 0.10.1
  * flask-login 0.2.11
- * flask-optimize 0.2.7
- * flask-assets 0.12
- * cssmin 0.2.0
- * jsmin 2.2.2
+ * watress 1.1.0
- * waitress 1.0.2
+ * httpagentparser 1.7.7
  * itsdangerous 0.24
  * pillow 2.8.1
-* Configure conf.py to your needs
+* Configure and conf.py to your needs
-* Put Semantic-UI .css files in static/css/
+* Put Semantic UI .css files in static/css/
 * Put all the fonts of css in static/css/fonts/
-* Put JQuery, Semantic-UI and highstock in static/js/
+* Put JQuery, Semantic UI, moment and highstock in static/js/
 * Item-render are needed for the Inventory Parser.
 Extract the images from the game and put them in static/img/items/
 * run ``python app.py``

 ### Powered by
  * [Flask]
- * [Semantic-UI]
+ * [Semantic UI]
  * [Highstock]
+ * [Moment]
  * Dozen of other things
  * Magic